RayBB/tiktok-slackbot/README.md

 ### Hosting

 I recommend hosting for free on [glitch.com](https://glitch.com/).
 However, Google App Engine or even a Lambda function should work as well.

+## Contributing

+Feel free to open a PR or create an issue if you'd like to improve the project!